TheMythFlex/Outlook-Account-generator/README.md

 <!-- BLOG-POST-LIST:START -->
   - Fast asf
   - Auto captcha
-  - Thousands of email in couple of hours
+  - Thousands of emails in couple of hours

   Source For Sale $150
   <!-- BLOG-POST-LIST:EnD -->